Google's Three Personality Eras: Why the Founders Had to Come Back

 Same head-center hunger — both 5s cope by understanding the world before stepping into it.
 Opposite wings.

 Page is a Type 5 with a 6 wing.
 The 6 wing is the head-center wing that worries forward, allies carefully, and hedges against worst cases.
 In Page that shows up as infrastructure.
 He spent more than $100 million on a flying-car factory called Zee.Aero in Hollister, California, where employees called him “GUS” — The Guy Upstairs — because the company pretended he had nothing to do with it.
 Filings traced the funding to a shell.
 Engineers signed NDAs that didn’t name him.
 Bloomberg unmasked him in 2016 (the full GUS / Zee.Aero story is in the Page analysis).
 He owns at least five private islands.
-When his vocal cords failed in 1999, he didn’t go public — he funded research at the Voice Health Institute and let his CFO read his founder’s letter for him at the next earnings call.
+His left vocal cord failed after a cold in 1999.
+The right one went after a second cold in 2012.
+He didn’t disclose any of it publicly until May 2013 — fourteen years after the first paralysis — and he disclosed it then by Google+ post, not press conference, while quietly funding research at the Voice Health Institute and letting his CFO read his founder’s letter for him on earnings calls.
 The 5w6 response to vulnerability is to study it into submission, not announce it.

 Brin is a Type 5 with a 7 wing.
 The 7 wing is the iconoclast.
 In Brin that shows up as motion.
 He Rollerblades to meetings.
 He walks the hallway on his hands “for fun.”
 He once interviewed a candidate dressed as a cow.
 He runs the most rococo private camps at Burning Man.
 In 2008, he alpha-tested 23andMe — the genome-scanning company his then-wife Anne Wojcicki had co-founded — found a mutation in his LRRK2 gene (a Parkinson’s risk allele) that put his lifetime risk as high as eight-in-ten, and posted it on the internet.
 (The full story is in the Brin analysis.)
 When he was a six-year-old boy in Moscow, he threw pebbles at a police car because it was the only confrontation available to him.
 The 5w7 chassis is built to find out what happens — even when knowing hurts.